 Water tank site, Ivanhoe development

-A total of 64 people provided feedback at community workshops, pop-up information sessions, during a door knock, or on the project’s digital engagement platform.
+A total of sixty-four people provided feedback via community workshops, pop-up information sessions, door knocks and the project’s digital engagement platform.

 • Loss of trees and habitat on site

 • Cumulative impacts of development in the area

 The community also felt the completed development should aspire to: